Delta 10 THC is brand new to the market.

 The other option is to simply swallow the tincture straight away, or adding it to other edible products like smoothies or shakes.
 The onset of effects will take longer but should offer the same level of potency.

-Capsules are great for people who take THC on a daily basis and don’t want to mess around measuring oils, smoking a dab rig, or vaping.
+Capsules are great for people who take THC daily and don’t want to mess around measuring oils, smoking a dab rig, or vaping.
 They’re simple, discrete, and cost-effective.

 Gummies are just like capsules, but instead of a tasteless capsule, the delta 10 THC content is infused into a fruity gummy candy.
 They serve the same purpose as a capsule by delivering a precise dose of delta 10 THC in each piece.